codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quick-start/deploy-to-kubernetes.md

 This quick start will guide you through deploying the Docker image you created to a Kubernetes cluster, both manually through the Codefresh UI, and automatically through a pipeline.
 Deploying the image through a pipeline, redeploys the image automatically when there are changes in the source code.

-For the quick start, we will use the Codefresh UI to create both the Kubernetes service inside the cluster and the CI/CD pipeline that keeps it up to date. <!--- In a real-world scenario, it is best if you use  [Codefresh YAML]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) which is much more powerful and flexible.
-Do we need this? -->
+For the quick start, we will use the Codefresh UI to create both the Kubernetes service inside the cluster and the CI/CD pipeline that keeps it up to date.
+In a real-world scenario, it is best if you use  [Codefresh YAML]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) which is much more powerful and flexible.

 At the end of Kubernetes deployment quick start, we will have a pipeline that: